zmruhi1/udacity-dsnd-object-detection/README.md

 **Note**: Both processes will display some Tensorflow warnings, which can be ignored.
 You may have to kill the evaluation script manually using
 `CTRL+C`.

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
-You will report your findings in the writeup.

 ### Creating an animation